 What we won't cover

-Although Feathers works with many databases, this guide will only use examples of standalone database adapters so there is no need to run a database server.
+Although Feathers works with many databases, this guide will only use NeDB which is a file-system based database so there is no need to run a database server.
+More information about specific databases can be found in the databases API.

 All set up and good to go?
 Let's install Feathers and create our first app.